 - 1. The beneficiary must still be inpatient at the psychiatric facility.
 If the beneficiary has discharged from the facility, the Expedited/Informal Appeal Review is invalid, and the facility may utilize the formal appeal process. - 2.
 The attending physician or the treating provider may submit to Optum complete information and supporting documentation for Expedited/Informal Appeal Review within two (2) business days of the date on the notification of denial/non-authorization.
-If Expedited/Informal Appeal request is received by Optum beyond two (2) business days, request is invalid and the facility may utilize the formal appeal process. - 3.
-Only one Expedited/Informal Appeal Review can be submitted per denied authorization request.
-The facility may utilize the formal appeal process in the event that a second denial is issued.
+If Expedited/Informal Appeal request is received by Optum beyond two (2) business days, request is invalid and the facility may utilize the formal appeal process.

-- 4. Once an Optum Medical Director or Associate Medical Director has reviewed the request and supporting documentation for Inpatient Medical Necessity criteria, a determination to uphold or overturn the denied authorization request is made. - 5.
+- Only one Expedited/Informal Appeal Review can be submitted per denied authorization request.
+The facility may utilize the formal appeal process in the event that a second denial is issued. - 4.
+Once an Optum Medical Director or Associate Medical Director has reviewed the request and supporting documentation for Inpatient Medical Necessity criteria, a determination to uphold or overturn the denied authorization request is made. - 5.
 The UM clinician shall notify the hospital of the determination within two (2) business days of the date request was received.
-Requests may result in one of the following outcomes: - a.
-Denial is overturned: Optum staff will enter the authorization, provide verbal notification and then written notification within 24 hours of the determination to the hospital. - b.
-Denial is upheld: hospital may utilize the formal appeal process.
+Denial of an authorization request and consultation between the treating provider(s) and Optum may result in one of the following outcomes: - a.
+Optum and the treating provider(s) agree the beneficiary shall continue inpatient treatment at specified level of care, and the denial is reversed. - b.
+Optum and the treating provider(s) agree to discharge the beneficiary from the inpatient level of care, and a plan of care is established prior to the beneficiary transitioning to services at another level of care. - c.
+Optum and the treating provider(s) agree to discharge orders and plan of care is established; however, appropriate outpatient or step-down level of care bed is not available AND the beneficiary remains in the hospital, on administrative day level of care. - d.
+If Optum suggests an alternate plan of care for beneficiary discharge (such as providing step-down options that qualify for administrative days), and the treating provider(s) do not agree on a plan of care, the beneficiary, or the treating provider on behalf of the beneficiary, may informally or formally appeal the decision to Optum.
 See "Non-Authorization of Reimbursement for Psychiatric Inpatient Hospital Services" letter for detailed instructions on the formal appeal process.

-Denial of an authorization request and consultation between the treating provider(s) and Optum may result in one of the following outcomes:

-- 1. Optum and the treating provider(s) agree the beneficiary shall continue inpatient treatment at specified level of care, and the denial is reversed. - 2.
-Optum and the treating provider(s) agree to discharge the beneficiary from the inpatient level of care, and a plan of care is established prior to the beneficiary transitioning to services at another level of care. - 3.
-Optum and the treating provider(s) agree to discharge orders and plan of care is established; however, appropriate outpatient or step-down level of care bed is not available AND the beneficiary remains in the hospital, on administrative day level of care. - 4.
-If Optum suggests an alternate plan of care for beneficiary discharge (such as providing step-down options that qualify for administrative days), and the treating provider(s) do not agree on a plan of care, the beneficiary, or the treating provider on behalf of the beneficiary, may informally or formally appeal the decision to Optum.

-In-Network Appeals:
+C. In-Network Appeals